96boards/documentation/ConsumerEdition/DragonBoard-410c/Functionality/README.md

 ## Functionality

-Maximize your DragonBoard 410c experience by adding hardware and exploring pre-installed applications on your desktop
+Maximize your DragonBoard 410c experience by adding middleware and exploring pre-installed applications on your desktop

 ## On-Board Software